Welcome to the JOAG Resource Page!

 About JOAG Presentation: “How to Get the Most Out of JOAG” - This presentation provides a quick introduction of JOAG to junior and senior officers.
 It defines the mission and strategic goals of JOAG and summarizes its committees.
 View the JOAG Presentation to learn how JOAG can help turbocharge your career, how you can make a difference, and how you can get involved!

 JOAG Brochure: The JOAG Brochure is a one page, double sided document meant to quickly highlight the Junior Officer Advisory Group.
 Like the JOAG Presentation, this document can be passed out during events where members want to highlight the JOAG.

 JOAG New Officer Guide: This document prepared by the JOAG Welcoming Committee is intended to provide a brief, but comprehensive, overview of select aspects of the United States Public Health Service.
 Within this document officers will find information ranging from the organization of the Corps in relation to the Department of Health and Human Services to the nuances of requesting and processing leave.
 In addition, numerous links are contained in this document to get officers directly to source information or to other relevant websites (e.g. PAC and uniform-related websites).

 JOAG's Officer's Code of Conduct: These statements epitomize the ideals for which all officers should strive.
 Excerpts of the JOAG Officer's Code of Conduct can also be found in the back of the JOAG Medallion.

-JOAG Proper Uniform Wear Presentation: This presentation was created to give a brief overview of required uniforms, special occasions for wear, regulations, and commonly asked questions.
+JOAG Proper Uniform Wear Presentation (Updated May 2019): This presentation was created to give a brief overview of required uniforms, special occasions for wear, regulations, and commonly asked questions.

-Family Resource Guide (FRG): This document was created to make PHS/non-PHS resources and information more widely avaialble to officers and their families regarding deployment, permanent change of station, bereavement, and retirement.
+Family Resource Guide (FRG): This document was created to make USPHS/non-USPHS resources and information more widely available to officers and their families regarding deployment, permanent change of station, bereavement, and retirement.

 MWR Resource Guide: This document is an essential resource to promote and enhance morale, welfare, and recreation (MWR) for PHS officers and their families.